cwhitman/AdventOfCode/README.md

 # Advent of Code

-R Solution to the [advent of code](https://adventofcode.com/2022/leaderboard/private/view/374160) challange
+R solutions to the [Advent of Code](https://adventofcode.com/2022/leaderboard/private/view/374160) programming challange.